Some big Prizes will be given away. Don’t miss your chance to win a free heli-ski trip!

 Why it's best to ski, ride on weekdays?

 (1) Powder days usually happened when we least expect it: on weekdays 🙂

-(2) Tahoe resorts on weekdays: you basically have the entire mountain to yourself
+(2) Tahoe resorts on weekdays: practically empty slopes – you have the entire mountain to yourself

-(3) Services such as eateries and ski/snowboard lessons are more enjoyable/less rush/less crowded (you bascially get a semi-private lesson for the cost of a group lesson b/c there are less sign-ups on weekdays) and quality of service is so much better
+(3) Services such as eateries and ski/snowboard lessons are more enjoyable/less rush/less crowded (which means you get a semi-private lesson for the cost of a group lesson since there are less sign-ups on weekdays) and quality of service is much better

 (4) No waiting in line to get on the lifts and no waiting in line for lunch or drinks